amburgey/Browntreesnake_ATTRACTANTS/README.md

 Details of this work can be found in the published journal article on this topic:

-Amburgey SA, Yackel Adams AA, Gardner B, Lardner B, Knox AJ, Converse SJ (accepted) Tools for increasing visual encounter probabilities for invasive species removal: a case study of brown treesnakes.
-Neobiota.
+Amburgey SA, Yackel Adams AA, Gardner B, Lardner B, Knox AJ, Converse SJ.
+2021.
+Tools for increasing visual encounter probabilities for invasive species removal: a case study of brown treesnakes.
+Neobiota 70: 170-122. https://doi.org/10.3897/neobiota.70.71379

 ## How to use this repository